 Distracted drivers may ignore pedestrians in crosswalks, roll through stop signs, or fail to yield the right of way.
 The pedestrians most at risk of getting into accidents are children and the elderly – Florida’s most vulnerable groups.
 Children may dart out from in between vehicles, running into the road without warning.
 This is especially true in school zones.
 For this reason, motorists must adhere to speed limits near schools and in residential neighborhoods.
 They must pay strict attention to the road at all times, and be prepared to stop for passing children.
 Failure to pay attention in school zones can lead to at-fault child injuries and deaths.

-Contact a Pedestrian Accident Lawyer
+Contact a Tampa Pedestrian Injury Lawyer